-the United States.
-The MDTF provides critical financing to accelerate access to the reinsurance market, namely through the PCRAFI Facility, the region's first sovereign catastrophe risk pool.
+Catastrophe Risk Insurance Company (PCRIC), the region's first sovereign catastrophe risk pool.
 The PCRAFI MDTF is managed by the Disaster Risk Financing and Insurance Program (DRFIP) of the World Bank Group.

-A Technical Working Group (TWG) comprising the Secretaries of Finance of current PCRAFI member countries (the Cook Islands, the Marshall Islands, Samoa, Tonga and Vanuatu) was formed to provide strategic guidance and lead the design of the PCRAFI Facility.
+A Technical Working Group (TWG) comprising the Secretaries of Finance of current PCRAFI member countries (the Cook Islands, the Marshall Islands, Samoa, Tonga, and Vanuatu) was formed to provide strategic guidance and lead the design of the Pacific Catastrophe Risk Insurance Company (PCRIC).
 This demonstrates the high level of ownership in developing future insurance products and services that complement national and regional disaster risk financing strategies.

-The PCRAFI Facility uses parametric insurance policies as a rapid response financing mechanism to provide an immediate injection of cash in the aftermath of a disaster.
+PCRIC offers parametric insurance policies as a rapidresponse financing mechanism to provide an immediate injection of cash in the aftermath of a disaster.
 Parametric insurance is one example of an instrument that builds the financial response capacity of a country to meet post disaster funding needs, without compromising their fiscal balances and development agenda.
 With increased access to disaster risk financing instruments, countries gain greater control to manage climatic and geophysical hazards.

 Phase II: PCRAFI Program is a comprehensive, regional effort to increase the financial resilience to climate and disaster risks in the Pacific.
-Building upon eight years of collaborative experience in disaster risk finance, a partnership among regional agencies, countries, donors and the World Bank Group kicked off the PCRAFI Program in 2016.
+Building on nearly a decade of regional collaboration on disaster risk finance, a partnership among regional agencies, countries, donors and the World Bank kicked off the PCRAFI Program in 2016.
 Over the next five years, the Program will be implemented through two programmatic areas, or tracks: i) the PCRAFI Facility, and ii) PCRAFI Technical Assistance on climate and disaster risk finance.